 Here is a video explaining this experiment so a 5-year-old can understand it.
-The key to this video is understanding how we as humans observe.
-With our eyes or with an instrument.
+The key to this video is understanding how we as humans observe with our eyes or with an instrument.

-Merging Both Mind Sets
+Merging Both Mind-Sets

 A simplistic mind will question it and offer alternative theories.
 They may try and make an alternative connection through different areas of the problem.
 A hyperthreaded mind that understands the experiment for both complexity and simplicity might conclude:

-To say the Moon is only there when we look at it and then disappears when we don’t observe it; from a quantum mechanics perspective, means we forget to questions the observer’s ability – to see all that is going on.
-Humans make massive assumptions and seem to relish in their own sense of achievement.
+To say the Moon is only there when we look at it and then disappears when we don’t observe it; from a quantum mechanics perspective, means we forget to question the observer’s ability – to see all that is going on.
+Humans make massive assumptions and seem to relish in their sense of achievement.
 It gives them significance in a universe they don’t understand.